 CMS provides information related to COVID-19 vaccine administration to ensure the vaccine is covered and available free of charge for every American.
 CMS also has a tool kit regarding vaccine administration specifically for health-care providers.

-Clinical resources from the CDC are available for the administration, storage and handling, patient education, and more for COVID-19 vaccine.
+Clinical resources from the CDC are available for administration, storage and handling, patient education, and more for COVID-19 vaccine.

 The CDC has information for preparing your practice for COVID-19 vaccination.